 - Neuronal groups

 - Creating simple groups

+- Creating a structured graph

-- More realistic groups
+- More realistic neuronal groups

 - Populations

 - Simple populations

-- NEST-enabled populations

-- Complex populations and metagroups
+- NEST-enabled populations - Complex populations and metagroups

 Neuronal groups

 Neuronal groups are entities containing neurons which share common properties.
 Inside a population, a single neuron belongs to a single NeuralGroup object.
 Conversely the union of all groups contains all neurons in the network once and only once.